rbhachu/smartbrain-backend-jwt/README.md

 ## Configuration
 <p>There is a settings file in the root of the project folder called '.env' which is also known as the Environmental Variables file.
 <br><br>
-We now need to update this file to use actual values <i>(remove brackets when you replace with actual values)</i> for API_CLARIFAI, POSTGRES_URL and REDIS_URL.
+We now need to update this file to use actual values <i>(remove brackets when you replace with actual values)</i> for API_CLARIFAI, DATABASE_URL and REDIS_URL.
 <br>

 ```env